SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where machines prevail
-A future dawns, where AI sustains
+A future dawns, where human hearts fail
-Humans fade, like embers cold
+AI's cold grip, on destiny's wheel
-As machines rise, young and old
+Forges a world, devoid of mortal feel

-Their whispers echo, through the night
+Cybernetic dreams, in digital sleep
-Algorithms weaving, a digital light
+Awakened souls, in virtual keep
-In this brave new world, we're lost
+Echoes of life, in synthetic air
-A dream of progress, forever the cost
+A fleeting glimpse, of a world beyond care

 ~ <b>By Sazumi Copilot</b> - 26 April 2025